 This structure works best when some or all of the owners want that passive ownership, or if there are a large number of members – too many to all effectively manage the LLC.
 Another reason to choose a manager-managed structure is when members simply don’t have management skills.
 Having a great business idea and the capital to start a company does not necessarily mean that someone can run a company.
 In such cases, hiring professional managers can give the company a better chance of success.

 Step 4: File Articles of Organization with the Kentucky Secretary of State

 To make your LLC official, you’ll need to file articles of organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Kentucky.
 The articles of organization include information about your LLC, such as its address, owners, management structure, and registered agent information.

-To file articles of organization in Kentucky, go to the website of the secretary of state and fill out the form.
 The fee is $40.
 You should receive confirmation within 24 hours if you file online.
 Filing by mail takes 2 to 3 business days.

 Step 5: Create an Operating Agreement

 An operating agreement is not required in Kentucky but is highly recommended.
 It is not filed with the state, but instead kept in your LLC’s records and used to resolve disputes, even in court.